 Crop production must increase at least twice as fast as human population growth during the coming 40 years to meet global food demand.
 Proven strategies for achieving this goal have not yet emerged, but a few constraints to guide the search for them are known.
 For example, the adverse ecological impacts of both land conversion to agricultural use and freshwater withdrawals for irrigation will strongly limit the viability of these two traditional approaches to increasing crop production, whereas abundant opportunity exists for optimizing soil water ("green water") availability to and consumption by crops to increase their yields.

-- Soil, water, and global food security
+- Soil health, green water, and food security

 Professor Sposito teaches an undergraduate course, Green Water, Brown Ground, and Global Food Security.

 640 total publications.
 ISI h-index: 76.
 Professor Sposito is the author of two physics textbooks and seven books on soil chemistry.
 He is the editor of four books on hydrology or environmental geochemistry.
 His books have been translated into Chinese, German, and Russian.